 2. Maintain a Savings to Salary ratio of 20. (off track)

 3. Maintain Debt to Salary Ratio at 0. (met final goal of 0)

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

 Both #1 and #2 were directly correlated with how well our stock, bond, and CD investments returns.
-With the continued rebound of the market in Q3, our investments have also shown a good gain.
+With the flat performance of my company stock and the high proportion of cash, our portfolio was essentially flat Q3.

 It has been very challenging retiring at the beginning of a bear market.
 Our short term expenses (next 3-5 years) are invested in CDs, bonds and money markets.
-So we can wait for the stock market to resume an upward trend, hopefully in the next 1 to 2 years.
-At this point, I continue to be concerned about reducing our withdrawal rate, and have taken on two part time jobs.
+So we can wait for the stock market to resume an upward trend, hopefully sometime in 2011.
+I continue to be concerned about volatility of our investment portfolio, but believe there is more upside than downside potential going forward.

 This is not financial advice.
 Please consult a professional advisor.